Protect Your Investment with Residential Strata Insurance and Body Corporate Insurance in Australia

 What Does Residential Strata Insurance Cover?

-This includes coverage for the main building structures, such as walls, roofs, floors, and other common areas like hallways, staircases, elevators, gardens, driveways, and fences.
+This includes coverage for the main building structures, such as walls, roofs, floors, and other strata scheme building areas like hallways, staircases, elevators, gardens, driveways, and fences.

 Fixed items and built-in fixtures within common areas and shared spaces are usually covered.
 This may include fixed air conditioning, plumbing, and electrical systems.